-Michael Bhaskar is a New York Times bestselling writer and publisher.
+Michael Bhaskar is a New York Times bestselling writer, researcher, strategist and entrepreneur.

-He is Staff Writer at Inflection AI, Co-Founder of fast-growing publishing company Canelo, and a former Writer in Residence at DeepMind
+He works on Strategy and Communications at Microsoft AI, co-founded fast-growing publishing company Canelo, and was Writer in Residence at Google DeepMind

-He has worked as a digital publisher, an economics researcher, a book reviewer, a technology writer and founded several web initiatives.
+Michael has worked as a digital publisher, an economics researcher, a book reviewer, a technology writer and founded several web initiatives.
 He has published hundreds of books and produced a number of digital firsts including the first ebooks on the iPhone and the first choose your own adventure app.
-He has worked with organisations including Alphabet, Arts Council England, The Economist, New Scientist, the National Trust and the Wellcome Trust.
+Along the way he has worked with organisations including Alphabet, Arts Council England, The Economist, New Scientist, the National Trust and the Wellcome Trust.
 He was Chair of The Book Society for three years.

 Michael has a degree in English Literature from the University of Oxford where he won the University Gibbs Prize.
 He has been a British Council Young Creative Entrepreneur, a Frankfurt Book Fair Fellow and is currently a Visiting Researcher at the Oxford Brookes International Centre for Publishing and a Fellow of the Royal Society of Arts.